akshaySavanoor/flutter_flexi/README.md

 ## Additional information

+Find more examples here [Examples](https://github.com/akshaySavanoor/flutter_flexi/blob/master/example/main.dart)

+## Community support

-Find more examples here [Examples](https://github.com/akshaySavanoor/flutter_flexi/blob/master/example/main.dart) For more information, including detailed usage examples and how to contribute, please refer to the documentation.
-If you encounter any issues, feel free to open an issue on GitHub.
+If you have any suggestions or issues, feel free to open an [Issue](https://github.com/akshaySavanoor/flutter_flexi/issues).

-We welcome contributions!.
+If you would like to contribute, feel free to create a [PR](https://github.com/akshaySavanoor/flutter_flexi/pulls).